rsvim/rsvim.github.io/docs/manual/basic_usage/first_steps_in_rsvim.md

 ## Appending

 The `i` command starts inserting under the cursor, while the `a` command starts inserting after the cursor.
-For example, to append "!!!" at the end of this line:
+For example, append "!!!" at the end of this line:

 ```text
 and that's not saying much for the turtle